leftyloosey/challenge_4/readme.md

 It works for the most part, though.
 A fairly simple function that runs through an array of questions while a timer counts down.
 It was not fairly simple to write.
 I spent forever trying to make the indices of loops match up, etc. I like my little hack of using the hidden string of spaces to mark the correct answer.

 If I had more time I would make it pretty in addition to making it work.
+The raw data for the eventual scoreboard is logged in the console, I just haven't made it display yet.

 ## Link